atom-fm/Atom.Xaml/readme.md

 </bs:Form>
 ```

-4. Use convention for trivial cases
+4. Use convention for the trivial cases

 ```xml
 <bs:Form context="{{ model }}">